JiaminHan/nyc_greentaxi/README.md

 For more detailed installation instructions, see the `Python Environment` below.
 These instructions assume that you already have [conda](https://conda.io/) installed.

-First, navigate to the root of the `nyc_green_taxi-C918025` directory in a terminal and run the following:
+First, navigate to the root of the `nyc_green_taxi` directory in a terminal and run the following:

 ```bash
 # Install the environment